 Emergencies: Please dial 911 or call the Department of Public Safety at 802.443.5911.

-Sexual harassment, sexual misconduct, domestic violence, dating violence, and stalking are strictly prohibited under Middlebury's Anti-Harassment/Discrimination Policy and Middlebury's Policy Against Sexual Misconduct, Domestic Violence, Dating Violence and Stalking.
-Please see Appendix B and Appendix C to these policies for further resources and support information.
+Sexual harassment, sexual misconduct, domestic and dating violence and misconduct, stalking and related retaliation are strictly prohibited under Middlebury's Anti-Harassment/Discrimination Policy and Middlebury's Policy Against Sexual Misconduct, Domestic and Dating Violence and Misconduct, and Stalking (herinafter referred to as "SMDVS policy).
+Please see Appendix B and Appendix C to the SMDVS policy and Appendix A and Appendix B to the Anti-Harassment/Discrimination policy for further resources and support information.

 Complaints under these policies should be directed to the Human Relations Officer (harassment) or the Judicial Affairs Officer (sexual misconduct, domestic violence, dating violence or stalking).
 Students are also encouraged to contact their Commons Deans.